DIRECTED ENERGY PROFESSIONAL SOCIETY

 The fee for this Distance Learning course is $1200, which includes the textbook, access to the web-based material, and participation in the weekly webinar.

-Complete and submit this online registration form to register for the Spring 2012 distance learning Optics Course.
-The course will be available online from 26 March through 20 May 2012.
+Complete and submit this online registration form to register for the Fall 2014 distance learning Optics Course.
+The course will be available online from 2 September through 4 November 2014.
 Multiple forms of payment are available including using our secure sever to pay online at this time.
 Note that some organizations have installed web filters that prevent online registration from inside their facilities.
 If this appears to be true for you, please try again off site.

 Questions?